jithu1022/URL_Short/README.md

 2. Paste it in a browser.
 Add the input parameter as follows: api.domain.com/resource_name?longURL=https://thelongURL
 3. It should return a JSON response with the shorturl.

+**HOW IT WORKS?**

+The API connected to the Shortener.js function works as a trigger which accpets the longURL as the argument from the user.
+Once you do that the lambda function is executed.

+The function contains an event as an input parameter which is sent by the trigger which is in this case the API Gateway, which has the input parameter longURL.
+Inside the function there is a variable named shortid which generates a random ID each time the function is triggered, which can be used to map the longURL to it in the Database.

+Once the function is triggered, the shortid generates a random id and the longURL including the shortid is pushed into the database in which the shortid is the primary key.
+So when you do need to access the link you can use shortid to access the URL mapped to it.